Late Hummels header maintains Germany's perfect record

 Hummels, however, floored the hosts with his goal which left Germany on 21 points at the top of European Group C, five clear of Northern Ireland who won 3-0 in San Marino.

-Despite a valiant display, Czech Republic are a further seven points behind in third and almost out of the running for a second-place finish and a possible playoff place.
+Despite a valiant display, the Czechs are a further seven points behind in third and almost out of the running for a second-place finish.
 Their last throw of the dice will be on Monday when they visit the Irish.

+Germany could qualify for the World Cup on Monday if they beat Norway at home and the Irish fail to beat the Czechs.

+The group winners qualify directly for Russia while the eight best second-placed teams in the nine groups go into a playoff round.

 (Writing by Brian Homewood, editing by Ed Osmond)